-The definition of a "service animal" under the Americans with Disabilities Act (ADA) defines a "service animal" as a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
+The Americans with Disabilities Act (ADA) defines a "service animal" as a dog that has been individually trained to do work or perform tasks for the benefit of an individual with a disability.
 The Act also allows trained miniature horses as alternatives to dogs, subject to certain limitations.
-Service animals are working animals.
-NOT PETS.
+Service animals are working animals - NOT PETS.

 The ADA requires buisnesses to allow people with disabilities to bring their service animals into their establishment, even if the establishment has a "no pets" policy.

 Service animals are not an animal that provides emotional support, crime prevention or comfort / companionship because it does not perform specific tasks associated with a person's disability.

 Assistance dogs are trained to assist people with specific needs relating to their disability and may perform guide, hearing, seizure alert, scent alert, or physical assistance skills.
 Assistance dogs may be trained by a program or by a private trainer or disabled handler.

 Emotional support animals, comfort animals, and therapy dogs are not service animals under Title II and Title III of the ADA.
 Other species of animals, whether wild or domestic, trained or untrained, are not considered service animals either.
 The work or tasks performed by a service animal must be directly related to the individual’s disability.
 It does not matter if a person has a note from a doctor that states that the person has a disability and needs to have the animal for emotional support.
 A doctor’s letter does not turn an animal into a service animal.

 Assistance Dogs International

 Assistance Dogs International (ADI) is a coalition of not for profit assistance dog organisations.
 The purpose of ADI is to improve the areas of training, placement, and utilization of assistance dogs, staff and volunteer education, as well as educating the public about assistance dogs, and advocating for the legal rights of people with disabilities partnered with assistance dogs.